sbarba/cleartest/readme.md

 ---

 ## Testing in Parallel
+*Supported on non-Windows platforms through Python 3.7.11.*

 For load/stress/availability testing or just to save time you can run test scripts in parallel with the `-p` or `--parallel` argument along with the number of instances of each script to run.
 The default number of instances is 1 so `-p` and `-p 1` are equivalent.

-This feature isn't supported on Windows.

 Here we launch 100 instances of test_load.py, each in its own process.
 We also use the minimal (-m) option to avoid the jumbled output parallel runs produce.